phage-29/DTI6-MIS/README.md

 ## Support

-For any issues, questions, or feedback, please contact our support team at support@msg-it-system.com.
+For any issues, questions, or feedback, please contact our support team at support@MIS-system.com.

 ## License

-This Integrated MSG-IT System is licensed under the [MIT License](LICENSE).
+This Integrated MIS System is licensed under the [MIT License](LICENSE).

-Thank you for choosing the Integrated MSG-IT System.
+Thank you for choosing the Integrated MIS System.
 We hope it enhances your ICT management experience!